stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 - Gameboy form factor and controls – see my rant below
 - Raspberry Pi Zero powered (PiZero installs in cartridge and plugs into unit) – I'm geeky enough, I had a spare laying around
-- Uses 3 AA batteries – I use recharables
+- Uses 3 AA batteries – I use rechargables
 - Includes shoulder buttons – for this newer retro games
 - Supports the Super RetroBoy distribution, but you can use others – but why would you want to and Seriously, if you know, drop a comment below
 - Emulates any 1980s game system, including 8-bit computers – including Commodore and ZX Spectrum with configuration